ZodiacWorkingGroup/TaurusVM/README.md

 TaurusVM is a collection of virtual machines designed by hppavilion[1] of the Zodiac Working Group.
 More info can be found in the `docs/` folder and on the homepage (http://esolangs.org/wiki/TaurusVM).
 This document will serve as a brief overview.

 ## Overview
 TaurusVM is, as has been mentioned, a collection of virtual machines that run a machine code-like bytecode, similar to the JVM.
-YOu do not write this bytecode directly, you instead write in an intermediate language which is assembled or compiled (there is neither yet a compiler or an assembler to the TVM, though).
+You do not write this bytecode directly, you instead write in an intermediate language which is assembled or compiled (there is neither yet a compiler or an assembler to the TVM, though).

 All the virtual machines run under a single program and are encoded in the same-ish file format.
 The VMs are: